10 Best Cities in Cuba for Travelers

 Varadero isn’t much of a city – it’s more of a busy beach town spread along the length of the Hicacos Peninsula along Cuba’s northern coast.
 Its long, thin shape means over 16 kilometers of pristine beach run the length of the peninsula, and most of the restaurants, bars, and places to stay are concentrated on a few main streets.

 Varadero isn’t off the beaten path by any means, but the beach is long enough that you’ll find a quiet corner if you’re looking for one.
 The amenities the town offers are fantastic and make travel here a breeze.
+Plus, there are tons of things to do in Varadero to keep you and your travel companions happy for days.

 While prices for accommodations, food, and other basics are more expensive in Varadero than in other areas of Cuba, the easy accessibility of Varadero from Havana and other parts of Cuba is convenient.
 It also means that Varadero tends to offer a much more affordable beach getaway than more far-flung cays and hidden beaches in other areas of Cuba.